secure-compilation/SECOMP/README.md

 For this part, build the modified compiler available under branch `cross-external-call-removal-test-backtranslation` following the general invocations of `configure` and `make`.

-You do not need to install `ccomp` globally or worry about linking, as only the compilation procedure is needed for this part.
+One does not need to worry about linking, as only the compilation procedure is needed for this part.

 The property-based testing infrastructure for Assumption 1 can be found under `test/backtranslation`.
 After compiling CompCert, from this folder, run: